PritamChakrabortyShuvo/Linux/01_Linux-Commands.md

 # 🗒️Comprehensive Guide to Essential Linux Commands🗒️

-This guide provides an extensive overview of the most commonly used Linux commands.
+This guide provides an extensive overview of the most commonly used **Linux commands**.
 It covers various aspects of system management, file operations, network management, and user administration.
 Whether you're a beginner or an advanced user, this resource aims to enhance your command-line skills and streamline your workflow in a Linux environment.

 ### Table of Contents